Chime Review: Checking & Savings

 Mobile Payments

-The app works in a similar way to Venmo, Zelle, or Cash App, and makes it easy to split the check or pay someone back instantly.
+Chime has a mobile feature called Pay Anyone, an easy, fee-free option for sending money to other Chime users.
+The app works similarly to Venmo, Zelle, or Cash App, making it easy to split the check or pay someone back instantly.

 Deposit Cash

 With most online banks, depositing cash isn’t an option, and you’ll have to deposit into another account and transfer over.
+Fortunately, with Chime, you won’t have this problem.

 Overdraft Protection